history of the project

 What happened next?

 The Good Shepherd Centre was a success!
 More and more families were using the services on offer and requesting more.
 To make the project sustainable and future proof we needed to secure funding, to do this we moved away from the school and set up as an independent charity in 2016 (Registered Charity Number 1170396).
-Since then it has gone from strength to strength and now supports local disadvantaged people in the Keighley community and surrounded areas, EE community, asylum seekers and refugees and local communities developing strong relationships with local people of all ages regardless of their religion, gender or disability.
+Since then it has gone from strength to strength and now supports local disadvantaged people in the Keighley community and surrounded areas, migrants, asylum seekers, refugees and local families in need, developing strong relationships with local people of all ages regardless of their religion, gender or ability.

 As the Centre was expanding its services, we needed a bigger location.
-In 2018 with help of local communities, friends and volunteers, we have moved to Our Lady of Victories Rc Presbytery, West Lane
+In 2018 with help of local communities, friends and volunteers, we have moved to The Guard House, West Lane in Keighley.

 The Good Shepherd Centre aims to empower, engage and educate economically and socially disadvantaged people in our town and surrounding areas in order that they may be better able to participate fully in society.